ALIENHHY/ALIENHHY.github.io/_pages/about.md

 ---
 * **AI for Everything**: Especially using data-deriven methods to aid decition-making.
 * **Trustworthy AI**: I'm attempting my graduation project about LLMs' security.
-* **Intelligent Robotics**: I have won Gold-Award at the VEX Robotics World Championship.
+* **Intelligent Robotics:** I have won Gold-Award at the VEX Robotics World Championship.

 As an undergraduate student, I am still exploring and shaping my research interests.
 I have worked on projects related to **machine learning**, **computer vision**, **data mining**, **federated learning**, **cryptography** and **IoT security**, I found these areas deeply fascinating too.